BaiShuanghao/bsh.github.io/content/publication/jrngc-2024/index.md

 ---
-title: 'Prompt-based Distribution Alignment for Unsupervised Domain Adaptation'
+title: 'Jacobian Regularizer-based Neural Granger Causality'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Wanqi Zhou
   - Admin
-  - Min Zhang
-  - Wanqi Zhou
-  - Siteng Huang
-  - Zhirong, Luan
+  - Shujian Yu
-  - Donglin Wang
+  - Qibin Zhao
   - Badong Chen

 # Author notes (optional)